habitat-sh/core-plans/CONTRIBUTING.md

   - Can a user simply call the package as a dependency of their application?
   - How does the package integrate into their developer workflow?

+## Running CI locally

+Each script in `bin/ci` will be run in CI when you make a Pull Request.
+The scripts are designed to be runnable outside of CI as well, so you can invoke `bin/ci/script-to-run plan_name` from the root of the project.
+This allows you to verify that your changes will pass CI before submitting a Pull Request.

 ## Linting Your Plans

 It is good it use a tool to lint your plans to ensure you are not making any